kaixih/kaixih.github.io/_posts/2021-01-27-cbr-fusion.md

 ### Convolution Forward Pass
 The convolution forward pass computes a weighted sum of the current input element as well as its surrounding neighbors.
-The process can be much easier to understand with the equations shown as below that matches the above Fig.0.
+The process can be much easier to understand with the equations shown as below that match the above Fig. 0.

 Convolution equations |
 --- |